dennypage/mcast-bridge/README.md

-Inbound interfaces that are declared as static join the multicast group immediately on startup, whereas dynamic interfaces will not join the multicast group until a listener appears on one of the other interfaces in the bridge.
+Inbound interfaces that are declared as static join the multicast group immediately on startup, whereas dynamic interfaces will not join the multicast group until a listener appears on one of the outbound interfaces in the bridge.

 Things to keep in mind regarding static vs dynamic inbound interfaces: